Mike Bloomfield: Solo work

-Although Bloomfield came from a wealthy family, he never inherited a large lump sum.
-He received annual income from a trust that had been created by his paternal grandfather, which gave him $50,000 each year.
+Bloomfield came from a wealthy family, and received annual income from a trust created by his paternal grandfather, which gave him $50,000 each year.

 Death

 Bloomfield died in San Francisco on February 15, 1981.
 He was found seated behind the wheel of his car, with all four doors locked.
 According to police, an empty Valium bottle was found on the car seat, but no suicide note was found.
 The medical examiner who performed the autopsy ruled the death accidental overdose, due to cocaine and methamphetamine poisoning.
-Bloomfield's last album, Cruisin' for a Bruisin, was released the day his death was announced.
+Bloomfield's last album, Cruisin' for a Bruisin', was released the day his death was announced.
 His remains are interred in a crypt at Hillside Memorial Park Cemetery, in Culver City, near Los Angeles.

 Style

 Bloomfield's musical influences include Scotty Moore, Chuck Berry, Little Richard, B.B.
 King, Big Joe Williams, Otis Rush, Albert King, Freddie King and Ray Charles.

 Bloomfield originally used a Fender Telecaster, though he had also used a Fender Duo-Sonic while recording for Columbia following his 1964 signing to the label.
-During his tenure with the Butterfield Blues Band, he used that Tele on the first Butterfield album and on their earliest tours in the fall of 1965.
-By November he had swapped that guitar with International Submarine Band guitarist John Nuese for Nuese's 1954 Gibson Les Paul Goldtop model, which he used for some of the East-West sessions and which he acquired in Boston.
+During his tenure with the Butterfield Blues Band, he used that Telecaster on the first Butterfield album and on their earliest tours in the fall of 1965.
+By November he had swapped that guitar for International Submarine Band guitarist John Nuese’s 1954 Gibson Les Paul Goldtop, acquired in Boston and used for some of the East-West sessions.